We're based in the heart of Nottingham and have three main sites.

-We are one of the largest employers in the region, employing around 13,500 people on our three sites: Queen's Medical Centre (QMC), Nottingham City Hospital and Ropewalk House.
+We're one of the largest employers in the region, employing around 14,500 people at QMC, Nottingham City Hospital and Ropewalk House.

-- QMC is our emergency care site, where our Emergency Department (A&E), Major Trauma Centre and the Nottingham Children's Hospital are located.
+- QMC is our emergency care site, where our Emergency Department (A&E), the East Midlands Major Trauma Centre and Nottingham Children's Hospital are located

 - Ropewalk House is where we provide a range of outpatient services, including hearing services.